Adapting to Climate Change in Minnesota: 2017 Report of the Interagency Climate Adaptation Team

 This report summarizes observed and projected climate impacts in Minnesota, describes Minnesota state agency activities that are helping to adapt to climate change, presents statewide climate adaptation indicators, and provides recommendations for future state action and interagency collaboration.
 This 2017 report updates and expands on Minnesota’s Interagency Climate Adaptation Team (ICAT) 2013 document - Adapting to Climate Change in Minnesota.

 The two primary climate change impacts projected for Minnesota include winter warming and increased extreme rainfall; while heat waves, drought, heavy snowfall, and severe thunderstorms are also expected to increase in frequency and severity.
-Some currently observed and anticipated impacts of climate change by ICAT member agencies are detailed in the report along with their secondary impacts, such as changing seasonality and longer term ecological changes, and substantial effects on public health, community infrastructure, environmental quality, and natural resource-based economies.
+Some currently observed and anticipated impacts of climate change are detailed in the report along with their secondary impacts, such as changing seasonality and longer term ecological changes, and substantial effects on public health, community infrastructure, environmental quality, and natural resource-based economies.

-Minnesota state agencies participating in ICAT are implementing many programs to address climate impacts.
+Minnesota state agencies participating in ICAT are implementing many programs to address climate change.
 The bulk of the report explores the advancement of climate adaptation programs and practices that state agencies are currently undertaking.
 Here are some examples from each agency's climate progress:

 Minnesota Department of Agriculture - offers assistance (financial, emergency response/cleanup, and advisory) to producers who are experiencing damage and losses to crops, livestock, and structures; potential water, soil, food, or other contamination; and other catastrophic events that can result from climate change.